microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 Just follow the Parallels process for creating a macOS VM.

 Once you've done this, you can run through the installation of macOS onto a new VM.
-We recommend having more than one CPU core (we use 6).
 You should set the username to `vagrant`.

 Once it's finished installing, make sure to turn on the SSH server.